osetor74/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsVersionNotes.md

    		 before

-	- Increased all player characters' mass to 200, matching Krieg
+	- Increased all player characters' mass from 100 to 200, matching what Krieg has in vanilla.
  	- Increased momentum formula (basically knockback) of default grenade and Badaboom explosions by 35%
 		* The intention is to give all characters the benefit of Krieg's knockback resistance.
 The increased knockback returns default grenades and badaboom to a similar state as they were before this change, to not remove the